 It’s incredibly important to continue to date your spouse as you continue in a marriage, but it’s even more vital in those first couples years of a marriage.
-In this video, Josh Straub gives an example of a magical date that he and his wife had early in that marriage that fuels their relationship even still years later.
+In this video, Dr. Josh Straub gives an example of a magical date that he and his wife had early in that marriage that fuels their relationship even still years later.

 Check out TwentyTwoSix Parenting, a practical discipleship plan for families hosted by Josh and Christi Straub.
 TwentyTwoSix is a shame-free community of parents who walk together to create the environment necessary to “Start a youth out on his way…” (Proverbs 22:6).